-If you’re unsure of where to start, or if you're nervous about putting it all together, don’t be!
-We’re here to help and have put together a step-by-step guide to creating a personalized onboarding plan for your practice.
+Luck for you, we’re here to help with a step-by-step guide to creating a personalized onboarding plan for your practice.

 Step 1: Vision, Collaboration, and Brain Vomit